Alex-Unnippillil/basic-ai-auto-assistant/README.md

 # OPTION_BASE=[100,520]
 ```

+With the environment configured, use the `quiz-automation` command below to start answering questions.

+## `quiz-automation` command
+The package installs a `quiz-automation` script that wraps the command‑line interface in `run.py`.

 ### Optional dependencies
 Running the command in a headless environment only needs `pydantic`, `pydantic-settings`, and `mss`.
 Installing the following extras enables full desktop automation: